-Our aim is to have all palm oil used in our restaurants and as ingredients in McDonald's products be verified to support sustainable production through a combination of certification, traceability and risk mapping.
-In 2016, 99.82% of the total volume was certified as supporting sustainable production.
+Our aim is to have all palm oil used in our restaurants and as ingredients in McDonald's products be verified to support sustainable production, through a combination of certification, traceability and risk mapping.
+In 2017, 100% of palm oil used globally for restaurant cooking or by our suppliers to par-fry chicken, potato and globally managed bakery and sauce products, was certified as supporting sustainable production.
+Our volumes of mass balance certified oils increased from 11.6% in 2016 to 36% in 2017.